google/workflow-graph/README.md

 ```

 #### Web Component integration in any framework
 This component can be built and bundled as a Web Component, which makes it reusable in a variety of stacks.
 A full, working example can be found [here](/src/example/index.html).
-An [example repo](https://github.com/biharygergo/workflow-graph-example-react) is available that shows this component can be used in React and Typescript.
+An [example repo](https://github.com/biharygergo/workflow-graph-example-react) is available that shows how this component can be used in React and Typescript.

 ## Next steps
 - [x] Create a release script and deploy Web Component artifacts (bundle, CSS, typings) to NPM.